(309) 555-0100

 Testing after fan replacement

-After a fan replacement, a follow-up radon test is how you confirm the system is actually performing again.
+After a fan replacement, another radon test is how you confirm the system is actually performing again.
 A running fan doesn't automatically mean radon levels are where they should be.
-If you haven't tested recently, or if you requested fan replacement specifically because of a high reading, follow-up testing is the natural next step.
-There's an internal link to radon testing for that reason.
+If you haven't tested recently, or if you requested fan replacement specifically because of a high reading, testing is the natural next step.

 When broader system review may be needed